List of Planet of the Apes characters: Armando

 Armando is a circus owner, a human friend of Cornelius and Zira, and the foster-father of Caesar in Conquest of the Planet of the Apes.
 Armando was played by Ricardo Montalbán.

 Armando is a believer in Saint Francis of Assisi, "who loved all animals".
 Armando aids Cornelius and Zira in Escape from the Planet of the Apes, when most of humanity rejects them.
 The United States Government plans to sterilise the couple for the benefit of humanity.
 Armando states that if the human race is ever dominated by another species, he would like most of all for it to be the chimpanzee.
 Armando saves their newly born son Milo (Caesar), but cannot save Cornelius and Zira from being killed.
 He takes responsibility for Caesar, raising him publicly as a circus chimpanzee, while privately teaching him human knowledge and introducing him to human habits.
 In Conquest of the Planet of the Apes, Armando brings Caesar to a large city for the first time after raising him in remote areas.
 Caesar is unaware of apes' adoption as pets to replace the dogs and cats lost to a space-born plague.
 Armando keeps Caesar on a short leash in public, but catches the attention of the police during an incident where Caesar cries out.
 Armando claims to be the one who cried out, and instructs Caesar to wait for him near the docks where shipments of apes arrive nightly for "conditioning".
 Caesar finds himself assigned to Ape Management's command post.
 Armando undergoes a lengthy interrogation at the hands of the state's authorities, who believe his alibi, but insist on using a hypnotic device which compels its subjects to tell the complete truth.
-Rather than betray Caesar, Armando throws himself through a window to his death.
+Unwilling to betray Caesar, Armando throws himself through a window to his death.